-Birds & Barrels now stands on the original foundations of the Headquarters Saloon, faithfully reconstructed to its original design.
-The front and side doors remain in their historical positions.
-Inside, the new bar occupies the exact location of its previous iteration.
-Standing in the same space as Johnny Boyett, one can visualize the distance between Boyett and Earp, as Earp re-enters the bar through the side door, depicted on the left of the image.
+Birds & Barrels now stands on the original foundations of the Headquarters Saloon, faithfully reconstructed to match its historic design.
+The front and side doors remain in their original positions, and the new bar sits exactly where the old one once stood.
+Standing in the same spot as Johnny Boyett, one can visualize the distance between him and Warren Earp as Earp re-entered through the side door—visible at the left edge of the image.

 Warren Baxter Earp: A Fatal Encounter.

-In the early morning hours of Friday, July 6, 1900, a tragic shooting occurred at the Headquarters Saloon in Willcox, Arizona, marking the culmination of a long-standing feud between Warren Baxter Earp, the youngest of the Earp brothers, and Johnny Nathan Boyett.
+In the early morning hours of Friday, July 6, 1900, a tragic shooting occurred at the Headquarter Saloon in Willcox, Arizona, marking the culmination of a long-standing feud between Warren Earp, the youngest of the Earp brothers, and Johnny Nathan Boyett.
 Though Warren Earp may not have enjoyed the same level of recognition as his older brothers—Wyatt, Virgil, and Morgan—whose names were synonymous with the notorious Gunfight at the O.K.
-Corral, the events that unfolded at the Headquarters Saloon held significant historical weight.
-At the time of the shooting, the Headquarters Saloon had recently changed ownership to Henry Brown and was named Brown's Saloon, but it continued to be commonly referred to as the Headquarters Saloon.
+Corral, the events that unfolded at the Headquarter Saloon held significant historical weight.

-Boyett retired to an adjoining saloon, the Willcox House, and retrieved two Colt .45s from behind the bar.
-When questioned by the saloon's proprietor, Boyett cryptically explained that he might need the guns and promised to return them.
-Boyett then reentered the Headquarters Saloon through the front door, inquiring about Earp's whereabouts.
-Earp returned to the bar, entering through the poker room door.
-Boyett fired two shots at Earp but missed.
+Earp returned to the bar through a rear entrance.
+Boyett fired two shots at him but missed.
 Earp quickly retreated through the same door, circled around the building, and re-entered the saloon through a side door that opened onto the street.
-As Earp approached Boyett, he threw open his coat and said, "Boyett, I am unarmed; you have the best of this," advancing as he spoke.
-Boyett repeatedly warned Earp not to advance, but Earp continued to do so.
-Finally, Boyett fired a single shot, and Warren Earp fell dead.
-Boyett was promptly arrested.
-Apart from a partially opened pocket knife in Earp's hand, he was unarmed.
+As he approached Boyett, Earp threw open his coat and said, “Boyett, I am unarmed; you have the best of this,” continuing to advance.
+Boyett warned him repeatedly to stop.
+Earp did not.
+Boyett fired a single shot, killing Warren Earp instantly.
+He was arrested on the spot.
+Earp was found with only a partially opened pocket knife in his hand—he was otherwise unarmed.

 John Boyett faced a preliminary hearing before Judge W.F.
-Nichols on Saturday.
-Surprisingly, the District Attorney was absent, and Boyett was represented by O. Gibson.
-After reviewing the prosecution's evidence, Judge Nichols made a significant decision—John Boyett was discharged.
-The judge believed that this case was unlikely to result in an indictment from a grand jury, and even if it did, a trial jury might not find sufficient evidence for a conviction.
-Warren Baxter Earp was buried in the town cemetery.
+Nichols the next day.
+The District Attorney was absent, and Boyett was represented by O. Gibson.
+After reviewing the evidence, Judge Nichols discharged Boyett.
+He believed the case was unlikely to result in a grand jury indictment, and even if it did, a trial jury would probably not convict.
+Warren Baxter Earp was buried in the Willcox town cemetery.

 The historical marker on the exterior wall of the Birds & Barrels lists the incident.